Jesus and His Blessed Mother

 - What are the results of God becoming man?
 What does this do to and for us?
 How are our lives affected by this act?

 - What does it mean when we say Jesus was 100% God and 100% human?

 - Discuss and explain what a “preservative grace” is.

-- What’s the difference between saying that Mary was immaculately conceived, and that she The Immaculate Conception?
+- What’s the difference between saying that Mary was immaculately conceived, and that she is The Immaculate Conception?

 - Why do we call Mary the Mother of God rather than the Mother of Jesus?
-What are some objections people of other Christian faiths may have to us calling Mary the “Mother of God?”
+What are some objections people of other Christian faiths might have to us calling Mary the “Mother of God?”
 Is that an appropriate title?

 - Why was it essential that Mary was a virgin mother?
 And why was it essential that she be the mother of only one child?